-- Establish Internal Emergency Notification list as required. - Solicit the list of Self-Identified People With Disabilities. - Submit updates or recommended changes of the BEAP to the Department of Public Safety.
+- If an Alternate Internal Emergency Notification process has been developed, complete the table on p as required. - Solicit the list of Self-Identified People with Disabilities. - Submit updates or recommended changes of the BEAP to the Department of Public Safety.